Idaho Sunrise (Baked Eggs and Bacon In Potato Bowls)

 Idaho Sunrise (Baked Eggs & Bacon In Potato Bowls)

-- 2 large baked potatoes (russett or sweet)
+- 2 large mostly-baked* potatoes (Russett or sweet potatoes)

 - 1 Tbsp. butter